Resources for Grant Development

 If you require a statement confirming that your tender has been fully costed in accordance with the recovery of University infrastructure costs policy and competitive neutrality pricing policy please contact staff in Research Grants and Finance, who will be able to organise the statement for you.

-All consultancies should be administered via the UWA Consult.
+All (non-research) consultancies should be administered via the UWA Consult.

 Other key items